RyanDriscoll/job-map/README.md

 # TWork

-### Use twitter to find and share job leads in your community
+### Use Twitter and Google maps to find and share job leads in your community

 ## About
  - Built for a hackathon project with the idea of helping students with disabilities find employment